CloudDectective-Harmonycloud/website/content/en/docs/overview-and-concepts/overview.md

 ## Architecture

 From a high-level view, the agent runs as DeamonSet in Kubernetes.
 It collects all syscalls and some other tracepoints.
 We use different exporters for different distributions.
-- For the lightweight version, we just build a Prometheus exporter to export the data which can be stored in Prometheus and displayed in Grafana Plugin.
-But for the trace profiling module, the UI is different, it’s a standalone UI module.
+For example, we build a Prometheus exporter to export the data which can be stored in Prometheus and displayed in Grafana Plugin.
+But for the trace profiling module, the UI is different, that's a standalone module.
-- For the standard version, which is designed for heavy usage, Kafka is adopted for buffering the events, and data is stored in ElasticSearch with much more detailed information which can be displayed.
-Currently, the light version has been open-sourced.

 ![](/media/202210/architecture_1667204553.png)